ncatlab/nlab-content/pages/0/2/1/7/7120/content.md

 ## Examples

+* The prototypical example of recollement is provided by a closed-open decomposition.
+In this setup (which works equally well for locally compact Hausdorff spaces and schemes) there is the following diagram of inclusions.

+$$
+\begin{array}{ccccc}
+Z & \xhookrightarrow{i} & X & \xhookleftarrow{j} & U \\
+\end{array}
+$$

+Here $i$ is a _closed_ inclusion and $j$ is an _open_ inclusion.
+Then the categories of sheaves on $X,Z$ and $U$ fit into the recollement structure described above.
+The recollement structure on the category of sheaves on $X$ enables one to argue inductively about sheaves on $X.$ This idea is usually referred to as [[Noetherian induction]].
+This technique allows to deduce results about higher dimensional schemes from information about lower dimensional schemes and analysis of locally standard schemes (e.g. smooth schemes for étale topology).
+See [Achar Exercise 1.3.4, Lemma 2.2.1](#Achar2021).

 * The [[forgetful functor]] from [[global equivariant stable homotopy theory]] to plain [[stable homotopy theory]] exhibits a recollement,

 See at _[global equivariant stable homotopy theory -- Relation to plain stable homotopy theory](global+equivariant+stable+homotopy+theory#RelationToPlainStableHomotopyTheory)_.